AitoDotAI/aito-python-tools/docs/source/index.rst

 .. note::

   The Aito Python SDK is an experimental project that we are already using ourselves.
-  It might be a bit rough around the edges and is not yet ready for production grade.
+  It might be a bit rough around the edges and is not yet production-grade.
-  This project is under constant development and is likely to be broken in the future.
+  This project is under constant development and is subject to change.
-  Feel free to use, and share any feedback with us via our `Slack channel`_ or our `Issue tracker`_
+  Feel free to use the Aito SDK, and share any feedback with us via our `Slack channel`_ or our `Issue tracker`_

 .. _Aito: https://aito.ai/